OpenSLO/OpenSLO/README.md

 spec:
   description: string # optional
   service: [service name] # name of the service to associate this SLO with
+  tags: # optional, list of tags associated with this SLO
   indicator: # represents the Service Level Indicator (SLI)
     thresholdMetric: # represents the metric used to inform the Service Level Object in the objectives stanza
       source: string # data source for the metric